 Exclusive travel perks

-For the most part, elite rewards credit cards are geared to consumers who travel or plan to travel in the near future.
-This is based on the exclusive perks elite cards tend to offer, including hotel status, airport lounge membership, credits for checked baggage and in-flight meals, travel concierge service and more.
+For the most part, elite rewards credit cards are geared to consumers who travel or plan to travel soon.
+This is based on the exclusive perks elite cards tend to offer, including hotel status, airport lounge access, credits for checked baggage and in-flight meals, travel concierge service and more.

 When you look at the value of these benefits, it’s easy to see why someone who travels often would sign up.
-After all, Priority Pass airport lounge membership retails for $429 on its own, and you also get a slew of other travel perks worth hundreds.
+After all, the comparable Prestige-level Priority Pass membership retails for $469 on its own, and you also get a slew of other travel perks worth hundreds.

 Big welcome offers

-Also, keep first-year rewards in mind since, as we mentioned, the Platinum Card from American Express is offering an initial welcome bonus of 100,000 points.
-Since points in the American Express Membership Rewards program are worth approximately 2 cents each when redeemed with partners for premium travel, this bonus could easily be worth $2,000.
+Also, keep first-year rewards in mind since, as we mentioned, the Platinum Card from American Express is offering an initial welcome bonus offer of 80,000 points.
+Since points in the American Express Membership Rewards program are worth approximately 2.0 cents each when redeemed with partners for premium travel, this bonus could easily be worth more than $1,600.

 Access to special events

-With the Chase Sapphire Reserve®, you can qualify for Sapphire Dining experiences, such as takeout from Michelin-rated eateries and virtual culinary experiences.
-Of course, the Chase Sapphire Reserve also offers plenty of elite benefits in exchange for its $550 annual fee.
-As a cardholder, you’ll get a $300 annual travel credit, Priority Pass airport lounge membership, elite rental car benefits, a credit for Global Entry or TSA PreCheck membership and the most elaborate suite of travel insurance benefits of any travel credit card on the market today.
+With the Chase Sapphire Reserve® — another elite rewards card — you can qualify for the exclusive Reserved by Sapphire dining program, which can help you secure reservations at some of the top fine-dining restaurants in the U.S. Of course, the Chase Sapphire Reserve also offers plenty of elite benefits in exchange for its $550 annual fee.
+As a cardholder, you’ll get a $300 annual travel credit, Priority Pass Select airport lounge membership, elite rental car benefits, a credit for Global Entry or TSA PreCheck membership and one of the most elaborate suites of travel insurance benefits of any travel credit card on the market today.